 Diane B. Roldán

-Diane helps businesses, particularly hospitals and midsize companies, resolve disputes through litigation, arbitration, and administrative hearings.
-She counsels clients at every stage of litigation, from filing or answering the initial complaint to the winning jury verdict or arbitration decision.
+Diane helps hospitals, medical staffs, and midsize companies resolve disputes, including through mediation, litigation, arbitration, and administrative hearings.
+She counsels clients at every stage of litigation, from the initial complaint to the winning verdict.

 Diane also represents midsize businesses, national corporations, and investors in state and federal court, as well as numerous forms of domestic and international arbitrations.
 In 2017, Diane won one of the top 25 breach of contract verdicts in California for a state court jury trial.

 Prior to joining Arent Fox, Diane clerked for the Honorable John R. Fisher of the DC Court of Appeals in Washington, DC.
 Diane received her law degree from Stanford Law School, where she was named a Stanford Public Interest Fellow.

 - Diane represents hospital medical staffs throughout California in multiple peer review hearings involving summary suspensions, restrictions, and termination recommendations.

 - Diane is counsel to a large California health system in civil litigation involving a summary suspension of a physician's privileges, alleged whistleblower retaliation, and the Anti-SLAPP statute.
 The case is currently pending before the California Supreme Court.